UPenn Acceptance Rate 2026: Class of 2030 Data, Trends and What Changed

 • Show you've done your homework

-UPenn's 5% acceptance rate reflects its position as one of the world's most selective universities.
-For Indian students, the 2.7% international acceptance rate demands exceptional academic credentials, distinctive extracurricular achievements, and authentic essays that reveal your unique perspective.
+UPenn's 5.4% acceptance rate for the Class of 2030 reflects its position as one of the world's most selective universities.
+For Indian students, the approximately 2.5% international acceptance rate demands exceptional academic credentials, distinctive extracurricular achievements and authentic essays that reveal your unique perspective.

 Frequently Asked Questions About UPenn Acceptance Rate